johnwargo/eleventy-plugin-image-caption/readme.md

 ### Single Image

-`imageReference` won't work correctly if you use the same image on the page twice.
-Remember, the shortcode takes the file path of the image you want to reference.
-If you display the same image more than one time on the page, the plugin won't know which instance you're referring to.

 Resolution: Copy the image to a different/second file name if you want to do this.

 My long term goal is to allow you to pass an instance parameter to the shortcode to identify which version of the you image intend to reference.